 Each team is expected to meet separately (outside of the monthly Inn meetings) to fulfill these responsibilities, to promote camaraderie among its members and to encourage frank and personal discussion of matters of practice, ethics, civility and all other aspects of the practice of law.

 Governance of the New York County Lawyers Association American Inn of Court is entrusted to the Officers and the Executive Committee.
 There are four Officers: President, Counselor, Secretary and Treasurer.
 The Executive Committee consists of these four Officers and five other members, one of whom serves as the Executive Committee Chair.
 The President and Counselor must be Masters, and the Inn's tradition is that at least one of them must be a Judge.

 A nominating committee nominates the Inn's Officers and Executive Committee Members, who must be elected by a majority of the membership present at a meeting called for that purpose.
 Members are encouraged to contact any of the Officers or committee members if they have questions or comments concerning the Inn.

-The annual dues are $475 for Inn members who were called to their first Bar six or more years ago; $400 for Inn members of less than six years ago; $300 for members of the judiciary or attorneys in public service; $100 for attorneys who are between jobs (with the expectation that they will contribute dues at the appropriate level once employed again) and $50 for law students.
+The annual dues are $475 for Inn members who were called to their first Bar six or more years ago; $400 for Inn members of less than six years ago; $300 for members of the judiciary or attorneys in public service; $200 for retired practitioners or those with other financial constraints; $100 for attorneys who are between jobs (with the expectation that they will contribute dues at the appropriate level once employed again) and $50 for law students.
 The funds provided by the dues defray the Inn's operating expenses, including the cost of meals at the monthly Inn meetings and the annual payments to support the American Inns of Court Foundation.

-Dues for the Inn should be paid by sending a check to:
+Dues for the Inn should be paid by sending a check to the Inn's Treasurer:

 249 West 29th Street, 11th Floor